 Astronomical data and metadata collections are distributed and being made available to the scientific community through dedicated access mechanisms.
 This is usually done through the internet, via web interfaces, FTP services and other web services.
-These access mechanisms usually differ from various data and metadata collections and from one provider to another.
+These access mechanisms differ between various data and metadata collections and from one provider to another.

-IVOA Data Access Protocols provide standardized access mechanism to distributed data and metadata collections.
-They allow users and applications to access in a consistent and uniform way datasets stored in different locations and previously available only through a dedicated interface.
+IVOA Data Access Protocols provide standardized mechanisms for querying and access to distributed data and metadata collections.
+They allow users and applications to access in a consistent and uniform way datasets stored in different locations that were previously available only through dedicated interfaces.